PUBH 2015 Mental Health in the Community (Block Mode)

 Coordinator Rashid Flewellen Jr Opens in new window

 Description Mental health service delivery in the community is now the main form of care for people across the lifespan living with mental and emotional disorders.
 The development of a wider range of pharmacological, psychological and psychosocial treatments has enabled many people to live productively in the community.
-This unit explores the changes in policy and practice in the development of integrated mental health care and the impact of these changes on the lives of people living with mental illness and their communities.
-Early intervention, resilience and community capacity building are concepts explored in this unit in terms of mental health and wellbeing.
-The unit explores these issues with a focus on Aboriginal and Torres Strait Islander communities and mental health.
+This subject explores the changes in policy and practice in the development of integrated mental health care and the impact of these changes on the lives of people living with mental illness and their communities.
+Early intervention, resilience and community capacity building are concepts explored in this subject in terms of mental health and wellbeing.
+The subject explores these issues with a focus on Aboriginal and Torres Strait Islander communities and mental health.

 School Social Sciences